Assisting CI Commuter Students

 Visit the SHS website for more information.

-Personal Counseling Services helps students deal with various issues that may arise including but not limited to:
+Counseling & Psychological Services helps students deal with various issues that may arise including but not limited to:

 - Extreme anxiety or panic